paradime-io/paradime-dbt-movie-challenge/README.md

 (eg. *Adolf Hitler* seems to be a main actor in a movie 😄).

 The below steps are followed to mitigate these:
-- `select distinct` to ensure that there are not duplicate rows in `stg` models (there are many entries of the same movie).
+- `select distinct` to ensure that there are not duplicate rows in `stg` models. (there are many entries of the same movie, same movie title appears multiple times wit different `tmdb_id`s)
 - Tests for uniqueness on the `imdb_id` (this is the join key for all sources) to make sure that each movie appears only once.
 - Removing all rows that doesn't have `imdb_id`.
 - Coalescing values from different sources to ensure completness (eg. `imdb_rating` from `imdb` and `omdb`)